 Resolution Type 2, or project challenged: The project is completed and operational but over-budget, over the time estimate, and offers fewer features and functions than originally specified.

 Resolution Type 3, or project failed: The project is cancelled at some point during the development cycle or delivered but was not used.

-As we can see, the iron triangle still rules.
+As we can see, the iron triangle still rules, agile or not.
 We’re still measuring success on how well we’ve estimated the initial cost and duration, based on the initial scope.
 As half of the projects in the study fall into the challenged resolution, and about 20 percent more failed, our industry is not doing that much better than before (although the success numbers are rising slightly and the number of failed projects are decreasing slightly since 2004).

 How is that possible when everyone’s going agile?
 Wasn’t agile supposed to bring the productivity and effectiveness everyone was looking for?
 Wasn’t agile supposed to save all the doomed projects?